notafishaxolotl/nixos/README.md

 - This is experimental and tailored to my hardware and preferences.
 - Feel free to open issues or PRs if you want suggestions, fixes, or help adapting parts of this repo to your setup.

-Here's a sandwich for you 🥪 — thanks for checking this out!
+Thanks for reading.
+Here's a sandwich for your troubles. 🥪